-- 6. PLAN RECITAL JURY.
-Study and follow the Recital Worksheet located in the Appendix.
-The jury committee includes your teacher (i.e., your Faculty Sponsor) and two music faculty members: one of the three must have full-time status.
-Priority is to be given to those faculty members most closely related to your area of performing expertise.
-Ask the faculty members you select if they will serve on your jury and when they are available.
-Faculty schedules, kept in the Music Office, may help you identify available faculty.
-Set a jury time and place after you have determined several possible times for you, our accompanist, other performers, and all of your jurors.
-The jury should be given in the Concert Hall.
-Check the hall schedule on sakai/modules and request a time through the form, also on sakai/modules, and if your jury is on a Tuesday during the common free period, you must register with the Facilities Coordinator/Concert Hall Manager.
-Any time for a jury other than Tuesdays can be requested via e-mail through using sakai or directly e-mailing the Facilities Coordinator/Concert hall Manager. - 7.
-RECITAL PROGRAM.
-Students are responsible for designing their Recital Program using the Department template (available in the Music Office) with guidance from their applied teacher.
+Students must reserve a room with the Facilities Coordinator.
+The jury should be given in the Concert Hall; the hall schedule is available from the Facilities Coordinator.

+- 7. Recital Program: Students are responsible for designing their Recital Program using the Department criteria (available in the Music Office) with guidance from their applied teacher.
 You are responsible for the purchase and selection of the paper for your program. - a.
 The typed initial draft copy of the program will be presented to each jury.
 Include the complete official title of the degree program that the recital fulfills and the professional name of your applied teacher. - b.
 Only program material and your biography will be printed in the program.
 These include, but are not necessarily limited to: a) titles and movements, b) composers and/or arrangers, c) texts and authors of the texts, d) dates (birth and death) of composers e) your biography and f) very brief acknowledgements.
 A biography is required.
 Acknowledgements are not necessary.
 However, if you include them in the program, they should be very short, direct and to the point.
 Normally, acknowledgements are limited to your applied teacher and maybe one or two other people of importance to your professional career.
 Decorative and flowery language is to be avoided in a professional program.
 The Resource Center has sample programs.
 Singers who wish to include texts for songs must provide their own typing and duplication of these texts.
-Your applied or composition teacher must approve all program materials. - c.
+The Faculty Sponsor must approve all program materials. - c.
 Four weeks before the recital date, perform your program for your jury committee.
-Bring copies of your proposed recital program.
-One copy of the program will be signed by all jury members and taken by your applied teacher to the Music Office for inclusion in your student folder.
+Bring a minimum of three copies of your proposed recital program.
+All jury members must sign one copy of the program.
+Your Faculty Sponsor is responsible for submitting your signed recital program to the music office, after which it will be shared with the student electronically and hard copies will be placed in their student files.
 Composition students, see #8 below. - d.
-Make corrections and submit final draft of program to your applied teacher by e-mail for approval. - e.
-This final program must be sent to the office no later than the Monday of the week after successfully passing the jury (3 weeks prior to recital). - f.
+Students must meet with the Administrative Assistant in the Music Office to review the corrections needed, consult with their Faculty Sponsor for clarification if needed, and then make corrections and submit final draft of program to your applied teacher by e-mail for approval. - e.
+The final program must be sent to the office no later than THREE weeks prior to recital as identified on the Recital Worksheet. - f.
 The Music Office will notify the student when the approved program is available for pick-up and reproduction.
 No further corrections or additions will be made to the program at this point.
 Cost and purchase of the program paper and commercial reproduction is the responsibility of the student. - g.
 After printing the final program, bring 8 copies of the program to the Music Office for historical filing.